 Americus, Georgia

-Windsor Hotel was built in 1892, a red-brick Victorian hotel that was the height of luxury.
-Now, the hotel is one of the most haunted place in Georgia.
+Windsor Hotel was built in 1892, and this red-brick Victorian hotel was the height of luxury.
+Now, the hotel is one of the most haunted places in Georgia.

 The Windsor Hotel has had numerous incidents of people taking their own lives in the guest rooms.
 The hotel also had a notoriously faulty elevator in its early years, with multiple accidents involving people falling down elevator shafts (the victims of these falls survived, but the elevator continued to have issues for years).